inciteful-xyz/inciteful-docs/power-users.md

 | affiliation |    TEXT | The affiliation of the author at the time the paper was written |

 ### `title_search('SEARCH_TERM')`
 A table containing a full text index of the paper titles that can be searched by replacing {SEARCH_TERM} with the query of your choice.
-You can use boolean operators like AND, OR, and NOT in addition to parentesis to create matching logic.
+You can use Boolean operators like AND, OR, and NOT in addition to parenthesis to create matching logic.
 An example finding the best match:

 ```
 SELECT * FROM title_search('refugee') ORDER BY bm25(title_search)